Home > Departments > Water

 - Select the option when paying online through H2Online.

-The Parks & Community Services Department handles distribution of the funds.
+The Community Action Partners division of the Neighborhood Services Department handles distribution of the funds.
 Recipients must be customers of the Fort Worth Water Department and meet 175 percent of the federal poverty income guidelines.
 Customers can receive a maximum of $300 per year for water/sanitation bills and $1,000 per year for plumbing repairs, and must meet the following criteria.

 - Extraordinary events or crisis situations that have or will deplete financial resources.